pupil-labs/pupil-docs/user-docs/pupil-capture.md

 Two heatmap modes are supported:
 *   `Gaze within each surface`: Visualizes the distribution of gaze points that lie within each surface.
 *   `Gaze across different surfaces`: Color codes the surfaces to visualize the amount of time spend gazing on each surface in relation to other surfaces.
-Red color stands for a lot of gaze points or time spend, while blue color stands for few gaze points or little time spend.
+Red color represents a lot of gaze points or time spent.
+Blue color represents few gaze points or little time spent.

 The smoothness of the heatmap in `Gaze within each surface` mode can be set using the `Heatmap Smoothness` slider, which will effectively change the bin size of the underlying histogram.
 In the online case the heatmap is computed over the most recent data.